FCPA Investigation Checklist

 - Cooperation is an important factor that the SEC and DOJ take under consideration at all stages.
 For instance, the SEC and DOJ often award companies for their cooperation by providing leniency in imposing penalties, promoting settlements, and reducing charges.

-Need Advice Regarding FCPA Violations?
+Need Advice Regarding an FCPA Investigation?

 Being investigated for FCPA violations can be a worrying time for your company due to the potential penalties involved and uncertainty in the investigative process.

-At Oberheiden, P.C., our attorneys regularly counsel our clients on the federal investigative process as well as the procedures involved with internal investigations.
+At Oberheiden, P.C., our defense attorneys regularly counsel our clients on the federal investigative process as well as the procedures involved with internal investigations.

 We can help you evaluate your current compliance program, strengthen it to deter potential violations, evaluate possible defenses, and ensure cooperation with federal authorities to give you the best chance of success.